-Approximately all gorillas share the same blood type and similar to human beings, have individual finger prints.
+Approximately all mountain gorillas, among the endangered species in Uganda share the same blood type and similar to human beings, have individual finger prints.
 Their eye color is dark brown, framed by a black ring around the iris.
 The silverback gorilla is huge, with a short, thick trunk and broad chest and shoulders.
 The gorilla eyes and ears are dwarfed by the large head and hairless, shiny black muzzle.
 Older males develop a crown of muscle and hair that makes the head look even longer.
 Like all great apes, gorillas have arms that are longer than their legs and have a tendency of walking on all four limbs at certain times – a movement that is called knuckle walking.

 Mountain Gorillas Habitats